Travel: Packing Document:

 DO BRING: Money Belt.
 Be careful though when carrying your passports in them.
 They tend to get wrinkly if the money belt is next to the skin.
 You have to carry your passports at all times so this is just something you will have to figure out!

 *Call your banks and credit card companies BEFORE you travel and let them know you are going out of the country, and when.
-They can (and do) freeze accts they tag as having suspicious activity.. which means you could get stuck in Taiwan with no ability to get cash UNTIL you reach them by phone.
+They can (and do) freeze accts they tag as having suspicious activity.. which means you could get stuck in

 *TWO DIFFERENT BANK or credit cards (WE took a prepaid thank God that saved our lives at Taipei 101, we could use our